bootstrap-vue/bootstrap-vue/src/components/form-input/README.md

 than what is returned by it's value.
 - Regardless of input type, the value is **always** returned as a string representation.
 - `v-model.lazy` is not supported by `<b-form-input>` (nor any custom vue component).
-- `v-model` modifiers `.number` and `.trim` can cause unexpected cursor jumps when the user is typing.
-Use
+- `v-model` modifiers `.number` and `.trim` can cause unexpected cursor jumps when the user is typing (this is a Vue issue with `v-model` on custom components).
+Avoid using these modifiers.

 ## Control sizing